aaghamohammadi/PUMT/README.md

 In order to use this repository, you need to first download the dataset provided by Mao ([link](https://github.com/SElab2019/ExtPMT)).
 We would like to thank Mao for making the data publicly available.
 Our research is impossible without that data.

-Afer downloading the data, you should put the unzip thereof on the folder ```docs/Data``` .
+Afer downloading the data, you should put the unzip thereof in the folder ```docs/Data``` .
 Now, you are able to run the experiments written in the Python programming language.
 We use jupyter notebooks for running the code.